 Many times, a person is required to be provided with a subpoena or lawsuit but ends up never receiving it.
 This is especially true when documents are served by certified mail or fax.
 Not receiving notice can be due to the fact that the process server may have sent it to the wrong address, the incorrect fax number, or even the wrong person altogether.
 And yet, the defendant will still be considered served without having received the proper documentation.
 The defendant will then have a judgment rendered against them.

 If you’ve received a judgment against you resulting from failure to receive proper notice for a lawsuit, you will need a qualified, experienced attorney to help you correct the judgment and help you through the process.
-At Warren & Migliaccio, LLP Attorneys At Law, we work with you through each step in the process to ensure that your case and/or legal issues are handled in the best way possible in the North Texas area.
+At Warren & Migliaccio, LLP Attorneys At Law, we work with you through each step in the process to ensure that your case and/or legal issues are handled in the best way possible in Texas.
 To learn more, contact us.
 We’re here for you.